Lotanna-tech/esp_32_wifi_captive_portal/README.md

 - **Persistent Storage:** Credentials are saved in NVS, so you don’t have to re-enter them every time.
 - **Automatic Fallback:** If Wi-Fi fails, the ESP32 reverts to AP mode, keeping you in control.
 - **Sleek UI:** Responsive HTML/CSS with password visibility toggle for convenience.
-- **Portfolio-Ready:** Neat, fully functional, and perfect to show off your embedded systems skills.

 ---

 ## 🛠 Hardware
 - **ESP32 Dev Board** (any variant)
-- Optional: OLED, sensors, or other peripherals for extended projects

 ---